Thanks for visiting - 2023 marks our 20th anniversary!

 "Muddy water is best cleared by leaving it alone." - Alan Watts

 The above picture and quote have been making the rounds on social media.

 This is only a snippet, however.
 Here is the entire quote:

 Furthermore, as muddy water is best cleared by leaving it alone, it could be argued that those who sit quietly and do nothing are making one of the best possible contributions to a world in turmoil.

 It comes from Watts' book "The Way of Zen," and this particular passage is discussing how most people in modern society view something like "sitting and meditating" as a waste of time.

-The common view is things need to be fixed in our lives and the world, and in order to fix them we need to think more and do more.
+To the contrary, the usual view is things need to be fixed in our lives (and the world), and in order to fix them we need to think more and do more.
 Sitting and meditating doesn't lend itself to either of those!

-Watts makes this observation to support his original quote, though:
+Watts makes this observation to support his original quote:

 "Yet it should be obvious that action without wisdom, without clear awareness of the world as it really is, can never improve anything."